JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 ### Sharing

 > “_Spiritual growth is mutually stimulated by intimate association with other religionists.
 Love supplies the soil for religious growth—an objective lure in the place of subjective gratification—yet it yields the supreme subjective satisfaction.
-And religion ennobles the commonplace drudgery of daily living._” ([UB 100:0.2](/en/The_Urantia_Book/100#p0_2))
+And religion ennobles the commonplace drudgery of daily living._” (<a id="a227_314"></a>[UB 100:0.2](/en/The_Urantia_Book/100#p0_2))

 1. The _sharing_ of answers to questions provides an opportunity to listen to the views of other religionists and produces a greater appreciation of each other by inspiring goodwill and friendly, brotherly relations.
 2. The _sharing_ of personal spiritual experience with other religionists, combined with the support of the Thought Adjuster, is a powerful spiritual lever and stimulates the growth of soul and ideals.